codelamp/codelamp.github.io/README.md

 # codelamp.github.io

-This is a blog powered by Jekyll for the latest interation of my business website.
+This is a blog powered by Jekyll for the latest iteration of my business website.

 http://codelamp.uk